 Geoff Barton

 Student resources:

-These are the handouts I've been using in my own English teaching at GCSE, in A-level English Language and Communication Studies.
+These are the handouts I used in my own English teaching at GCSE, in A-level English Language and Communication Studies.
 The aim here is to give you copies of notes and handouts, and further guidance on how to complete assignments successfully.
-I've also recently added resources to help students to gain grade C or higher at GCSE.
-Good luck!
+They won't, of course, match current specifications.

 News:

-This highlights current projects and interests, including my most recent publications.
+This section highlights current projects and interests, including my most recent publications.

 Nostalgia:

-My real hope, in putting together this website (or, rather, getting Tom to put it together), is that I might come into contact with students I taught in Leicester, Leeds, York or Suffolk over the past 26 years.
-Many of you have already made contact.
-If I did teach you, forgive me for any moments of sarcasm, irrelevance, self-indulgence or arrogance.
-I've changed since then, as my current students will testify: I'm less sarcastic.
+My real hope, in putting together this website (or, rather, asking Tom to put it together), is that I might come into contact with students I taught in Leicester, Leeds, York or Suffolk since I began my training as a teacher in Leicester all those years ago in 1984.

+Geoff Barton